ShubhamDalvi1999/Stock_Portfolio_Analysis_POWER_BI/readme.md

 <p align="center">
   <samp>
     <br>
-    「 I am a data engineer with a passion for data visualization and business intelligence 」
+    「 I am a passionate data engineer with expertise in Azure, Airflow, Snowflake, and Spark, focusing on data visualization with Power BI to become a full-stack data engineer. 」
     <br>
     <br>
   </samp>